madingess/EasyApplyBot/README.md

 ## 🎥 How-to Video

+Setting-up the bot:

-For your convenience, I've created a comprehensive video tutorial to guide you through the setup and usage of the bot.
+* For your convenience, I've created a comprehensive video tutorial to guide you through the setup and usage of the bot.
 Check it out on [YouTube](https://youtu.be/IXflenwJzhQ).

+Setting-up the optional monitoring dashboard (Sep-23 update):

+* If you wish to setup the optional bot monitoring dashboard using PowerBI then watch [this YouTube video.](https://youtu.be/4LH8WTrMCxw)

 ## 🛠️ Setup & Launch